srraghu77/NLP/README.md

 Neural network neuron is a mathematical function that takes different inputs with their corresponding weights, calculates an output value that passed through an activation function.
 Neurons in a neural network are anologous to neurons in the brain.

 Neural networks are made of layers of neuron.
-Simple one is a neural network with one input layer, one hidden layer and an output layer.
+Screenshot below is a simple neural network with one input layer, one hidden layer and an output layer.

 ![image](https://user-images.githubusercontent.com/70435753/133885343-ad0f5306-ad25-4abe-b70b-03dd49aa71ea.png)